-Savannah cats is known to be a friendly breed with a unique personality.
+Savannah cats are known to be a friendly breed with a unique personality.
 The temperament is mild and she can be a great companion in your household.
 If you plan to pet a Savannah, make sure to understand its personality as follow:

 1. Dog-like personality

-The hybrid cats are loyal, adventurous and playful.
+The hybrid cats are loyal, adventurous, and playful.
 When properly raised, the Savannah would be like a dog.
 If you do not want to raise a dog but need an active pet, Savannah can be an ideal companion.
 They love social interaction and can be very friendly especially to immediate family members.
 Some cats, however, may hide when seeing a stranger but their curiosity pushes them to make an interaction.

 Savannah cat is known to be energetic.
-They have an excellent jumping ability and they often jump on to the fridge, top of doors and even high cabinets.
+They have an excellent jumping ability and they often jump on to the fridge, top of doors, and even high cabinets.
 Some of them can leap up to 8 feet high from their position.
-Many times, the cats are getting into trouble because their high level of energy.
+Many times, the cats are getting into trouble because of their high level of energy.

 3. Not fear of water

 Unlike most domestic cats, Savannah is not afraid of water.
 Instead, they love to immerse themselves or play in the water.
 When you give a water bowl, Savannah may play with the water with their paws.
 It makes no surprise that some owners take a shower with their cats.